particle-iot/compile-action/AUTO_VERSION.md

 This will ensure that the version number is updated in the repository.
 See the example workflow below for more details.

+Auto-versioning should only run against your `main` branch.

 ## How It Works

 The auto-versioning feature works by finding the product version macro and the latest version number in code in your `sources-folder`.